Cognigy/Documentation/docs/insights/dashboards/engagement.md

 ### Avg.
 Session length

-Indicates how long the average session lasted.
+This indicates how long the average session lasted.

-Session length is the time difference between the timestamp of the first user input and the last user input.
+The session length is defined as the time difference between the timestamp of the first user input and the last user input.
 The Average session length is the mean of all session lengths within the specified time frame in your Insights filter.

 Source table: